pwsdc/pwsdc.github.io/content/posts/2024-11-12-eleventh-fall-meeting.md

 The changes in the staged files have been saved to the repository's history.
 This means that the changes are now part of the project's version history and can be shared with others.

 ## VS Code Integration
 Git version control can be utilized in VS Code.
 Changes in the file can be tracked, such as removals or additions, and then staged for commits.
-Lavendar showcased several features in VS Code, such as handling commits and branching along with merging commits.
+Lavender showcased several features in VS Code, such as handling commits and branching along with merging commits.
-Someone with industry experience mentioned that it is unlikely that commits will directly be merged into 'main'.
+Kevin, who has industry experience, mentioned that it is unlikely that commits will directly be merged into 'main'.

 ## Merge Conflicts
 Merge conflicts occur when two different commits work on the same piece of code.
 As a result, Git does not know how to handle it, i.e which piece of code should be used moving forward.
 It is possible to handle merge conflicts in a merge editor, in which the reviewer can fix the conflict by writing a unified solution.
-Lavendar showcased an example of creating a merge conflict and resolving one in VS Code using the command line and the merge editor.
+Lavender showcased an example of creating a merge conflict and resolving one in VS Code using the command line and the merge editor.

 ## Installing Git
 Git is integrated in VS Code.
 To use it system wide, Windows users must install Git from [here](https://git-scm.com/downloads).
 Make sure Git Bash is installed during this process!